 Petitions to secure a Charter for the College from the General Court of the Commonwealth of Massachusetts were denied in 1847 for a variety of causes, including anti-Catholicism on the part of some legislators.
 Nonetheless, the College conducted its business and awarded its diplomas.
 Validating their reputation for cleverness, the Jesuits at Holy Cross had each one of them signed by the President of Georgetown.
 Finally, with the energetic support of Governor John A. Andrew, the Charter was granted on March 24, 1865.

-With an enrollment of about 2,900 men and women from across the United States and abroad, offering academic concentrations in some 26 fields within a physical plant unmatched for its beauty and sophistication, the College of the Holy Cross stands as one of the finest undergraduate, liberal arts colleges in our nation.
+With an enrollment of about 3,000 men and women from across the United States and abroad, offering academic programs in some 60 fields on a campus unmatched for its beauty and sophistication, the College of the Holy Cross stands as one of the finest undergraduate, liberal arts colleges in our nation.
 Faithful to its Jesuit tradition and character, religion in both scholarship and practice plays an important part in the curriculum and daily life of the College.
-With an agreed upon mission to educate men and women for others, Holy Cross students are urged to measure their personal successes in life by what they have done to better the lives of others, especially those less fortunate than themselves.
+With an agreed-upon mission to educate men and women for and with others, Holy Cross students are urged to measure their personal successes in life by what they have done to better the lives of others, especially those less fortunate than themselves.

 Although relatively small, Holy Cross is a quite elaborate institution.
-Its full-time faculty numbers 287, its library contains approximately 640,000 volumes and students have access to another 147,000 eBooks and nearly 7,400 electronic serial subscriptions.
-Classrooms, libraries, residence halls, laboratories and facilities for sports and recreation are up-to-date and extremely well-equipped given that the College has invested $180 million in buildings, infrastructure and equipment during the past ten years.
-Its annual revenues were nearly $164 million in fiscal 2014 and, as of June 30, 2014, the College had an endowment of $726 million.
+Its full-time faculty numbers 295 and its library contains approximately 650,000 holdings (books, serials and periodicals).
+Classrooms, libraries, residence halls, laboratories and facilities for sports and recreation are up to date and extremely well-equipped.
+Its operating expenditures were $190 million in fiscal 2020 and, as of June 30, 2020, the College had an endowment of $760 million.